 The Manas-Zubeen duo

 I came in contact with Zubeen Garg when I composed music for the Assamese movie Priya O Priya, there he sang two songs and both the songs were a hit.
-After that he produced a Bihu album, for which I composed a song.
-After that we began working together and are collaborated till date.
+After that, he produced a Bihu album, for which I composed a song.
+Then we began working together and are collaborated to date.

 All about the New Album